JustinDFuller/justindfuller.com/content/posts/2020-01-21_why-do-we-fall-into-the-rewrite-trap.md

 I used to have a very abstract understanding of refactoring.
 My manager would ask if I was done with my current task and I would say, yes, but I need to refactor it before it's ready.

 What did I mean by that?
-In the beginning I had some vague notion of making the code "prettier" or "easier to understand".
+In the beginning, I had some vague notion of making the code "prettier" or "easier to understand".
 They're not bad reasons; if I just wrote code that I can't understand now, I certainly won't be able to when I come back a few months later.

 The problem with this approach is that a vague understanding of refactoring comes with a vague understanding of the costs and benefits.
 Will the next developer agree that the code is easier to understand?